 The Social Storefront: A Framework That Actually Works

-Here's how that translates to content strategy:
+Here's how that translates to a content mix:

-30% Product-in-Action - Show your product being used in real life.
-Not studio shots - kitchen counters, gym bags, messy desks.
+30% Product-in-Action.
+Show your product being used in real life.
+Not studio shots.
+Kitchen counters, gym bags, messy desks.
 Allbirds shows their shoes on real people in real places, mud and all.

-25% User-Generated Content - When customers post about your product, reshare it.
+25% User-Generated Content.
+When customers post about your product, reshare it.
 UGC is the most trusted content on social media because it's proof from people with nothing to gain.

-10% Promotional - Sales, discounts, new launches.
+10% Promotional.
+Sales, discounts, new launches.
 Notice this is last and smallest.
 If more than one in ten posts is directly selling, you're pushing too hard.

 This ratio might feel backward if you're used to traditional advertising.
 But social media isn't advertising.
 It's a relationship.
 And relationships die when one person only talks about what they want you to buy.